 The Lux is the entry-level model of Instant Pot.
 It comes in 3, 6, and 8-Quart sizes, and will do what the Duo models are capable of, but it does lack low pressure and the Yogurt preset button.
 If you don't plan on making yogurt (though there are workarounds out there) and don't need low pressure (most recipes call for high pressure anyways), then the Lux is a great starting point because of the price.

-The Duo is the gold standard of Instant Pots, and is the most popular model for good reason.
+The Duo is the gold standard of Instant Pots and is the most popular model for good reason.
 It has all of the basic functionality, including the Yogurt setting and you can switch between low or high pressure, and it comes in 3, 6, and 8-Quart sizes.
-Lately, Instant Pot has been introducing new variations of the Duo line, which include different LCD display panels that show temperature and cooking progress, as well as newer pressure release buttons, making the steam release part easier and safer for most people.
+Lately, Instant Pot has been introducing new variations of the Duo line, such as the Duo Nova, which include different LCD display panels that show temperature and cooking progress, as well as newer pressure release buttons, making the steam release part easier and safer for most people.